EU imports of energy products - recent developments

 This article provides a picture of trade in energy products between the European Union (EU) and the rest of the world (extra-EU trade), and between the Member States (intra-EU trade).
 A special focus is given to Russia as the main supplier of petroleum oils and natural gas to the EU.
 Coal, lignite, peat and coke are the other key energy products considered hereafter.

-Annual data from 2010 up to 2016 are included, thus reflecting the most recent developments.
+Annual data from 2011 up to 2016 as well as provisional figures for the first semester of 2017 are included, thus reflecting the most recent developments.
 Priority was given to trade in value (expressed in millions of euros) and net mass (weight without packaging expressed in tonnes).
 Supplementary information like trade in terajoules for natural gas can be found in Eurostat databases.